efarish/portfolio/mobile/kivy_gps_tracker/README.md

 This project demonstrates using Python, AWS, and Kivy (a cross-platform GUI framework for Python) to implement a mobile device tracker.
 Highlights include:

-* A RESTFul API web service implemented using FastAPI
+* A RESTFul API web service implemented using FastAPI running on ECS
 * IaC using CloudFormation
 * CI/CD using CodePipeline
 * HTTP and WebSocket API Gateways
 * AWS Lambda functions including an API Gateway Authorizer
 * ECS integration with API Gateway
 * Using SQLAlchemy for SQLite persistence
-* A Kivy mobile app which calls the API web service
+* A Kivy mobile app send GPS location info to the web service
 * PyTest for unit testing

-The Kivy mobile app reports its GSP location to an application stack deployed to AWS stack.
+The Kivy mobile app reports its GSP location to an application stack deployed to AWS.
 The mobile app uses Kivy Garden MapView to visualize the device location and any other device logged into the service.

 I made some architecture decisions to reduce the cost of deploying this app to AWS:

-* Cloud Map instead of an ALB is used integrate API Gateway and ECS.
+* Cloud Map instead of an Application Load Balancer is used integrate API Gateway and ECS.
 * To avoid the expense of a NAT Gateway, all resources are deployed to a single public subnet.

 A couple of additional notes:

-* Lambdas deployed to a public subnet have no internet access so VPC Interface Endpoints are used to access AWS services.
+* Lambdas deployed to a public subnet have no internet access, so VPC Interface Endpoints are used to access AWS services.
 * The ECS service is secured by using its security group to restrict inbound access to API Gateway, Cloud Map, and Lambda.
 * Some of the AWS services used were for self-didactic teaching.
 For example:
   * A Lambda Authorizer was included to experiment with securing an API Gateway.